 Chesapeake, VA 23325

 Provides emergency financial assistance for rental payments.
-All funds need to be used to avoid evictions.
+The Homeless Intervention program may also have funds for mortgages or security deposits, and all grants need to be used to avoid evictions.

 Urban League of Hampton Roads and Virginia Beach